 Great events on Lake Ontario include Cape Vincent's French Festival and Oswego's Harborfest in July.
 Alexandria Bay celebrates pirate legends with Bill Johnston's Pirate Days every August.
-In Canton, the St. Lawrence International Film Festival runs September 3rd and 4th.
+In Canton, catch the best short films at the St. Lawrence International Film Festival.

 Find more information at: 1000 Islands Regional Tourism Office